-What a question for Moses to put to God.
+[16:46] He says to God, What a question for Moses to put to God.

 Who considers the power of your anger?
-Think of that in terms of today.
 Are people today stopping to consider the power of the wrath of God?

-Think of the anxious businessman in the midst of this virus crisis.
+Think of the anxious businessman.
 Is he considering the power of God's anger?

-He's looking at his balance sheets, painfully aware that his income is in steep decline.
+He's looking at his balance sheets.
+He's wondering if Mr. Trump's tariffs are going to put him out of business.
 But is he aware of the anger of God or of the gospel of God?
-Think of the university students who are not clear at the moment if they're going to be able to graduate this year and they're wondering if there's going to be a job to go to in the autumn.
+Think of the university student who's about to graduate this year.

-They're not thinking of the power of God's anger and yet the power of God's anger is the determining factor in their lives.
+Is he or she wondering if there's going to be a job in the autumn?
+Certainly.
+But they're not thinking about the power of God's anger.
+But they're not thinking about the power of God's anger is the determining factor in their lives.

 It is the inexorable force that will bring them at last to the dust from which they were formed.

-This is the plight of mankind that we live out our 70 or 80 years under the righteous anger of God.
-Our fundamental problem is not economics or politics or climate change or COVID-19.
+And this is the plight of mankind.
+That we live out our 70 or 80 years under the righteous anger of God.

+Our fundamental problem as a human race is not economics or politics or climate change.

 Our problem lies in the words that God spoke to Adam.

-In the day you eat of it you will surely die.
+In the day you eat of it, you will surely die.
 Man is destined to die.
 That is our problem.

-And it was because of that problem that the Son of God had something to do, something to finish, something to bring to completion.
+And it was because of that problem that the Son of God had something to do.

+Something to finish.
+Something to bring to completion.
 What was it then that Jesus came to do and to finish?

-[19:40] Well let me try to show how in John's gospel his task or his work is described.
-John records throughout the gospel that Jesus did many things.
+Well, let me try to show how in John's gospel this task or work is described.
+John, of course, records that Jesus did many things.
 There were times when he called people to follow him.

-There were miracles of healing, miracles of power over the forces of nature.
-There were extended teaching sessions for the disciples and there were many confrontations with the religious leaders in Jerusalem.
+There were miracles of healing.
+Miracles of power over the forces of nature.
+There were extended teaching sessions for the disciples.
+There were many confrontations with the religious leaders in Jerusalem.

-But there was one thing, one tremendous moment towards which Jesus focused all his mental energies and he described it as the hour or the time or my hour.
+[19:35] But there was one thing, one tremendous moment, towards which Jesus focused all his mental energies.
+And he described it as the hour or my hour.

-No need to turn up the references here but let me give the main examples of this from John's gospel.
-The first time comes in chapter 2 at the famous wedding in Cana where Jesus turns the water into wine.
+Let me give the main examples from John's gospel.
+The first comes in John chapter 2 at the famous wedding in Cana, where Jesus turned the water into wine.
+Remember the story?

-You remember the story, the wine runs out.
-It's a very embarrassing situation.
+The wine runs out.
+It's a very embarrassing situation for the host.
 And Jesus' mother comes to him and says, they have no wine.
-And he replies, woman, what does this have to do with me?
+And he replies, woman, what has this to do with me?

-[20:49] My hour has not yet come.
-Then a bit later on in chapter 7, Jesus is having an uncomfortable conversation with his brothers in Galilee.
+My hour has not yet come.
+A bit later on, in chapter 7, Jesus is having an uncomfortable conversation with his brothers in Galilee.

-and his brothers are encouraging him to go south to Jerusalem to celebrate one of the Jewish festivals.
-But he says to his brothers, I'm not going to the festival in Jerusalem because my time has not yet come.
+And his brothers encourage him to go south to Jerusalem to celebrate one of the Jewish festivals.
+But he says to them, I'm not going to the feast in Jerusalem because my time has not yet come.

-But a year or two later when we reach chapter 12 of the gospel, it's only six days now to go before the Passover.
+[20:37] But a year or two later, when we reach chapter 12 in the gospel, it's only six days to go before the Passover.
 And Jesus says, the hour has come for the Son of Man to be glorified.